jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3)
 (4) An income statement to which section 80B(1) refers is to be regarded as not having been issued.

-### 80C Natural person to request income statement
+### 80C Requests for income statements
-(1) A person to whom section 33A(5) refers and who has not received an income statement must request the Commissioner to issue an income statement.
-(1A) Subsection (1) does not apply to a person who has received resident passive income from which insufficient RWT was withheld due to an error made by the payer.
-(2) The request must be received by the Commissioner no later than the person's terminal tax date for the tax year to which the income statement relates.
-(3)
-(4) A person to whom section 33A(1) applies may at any time after the end of the person's tax year request the issue of an income statement relating to that year.
+A person to whom section 33A(1) applies may, at any time after the end of the person's tax year, request the issue of an income statement relating to that year.

 ### 80D Commissioner must issue income statement
 (1) For each income year, the Commissioner must issue an income statement to a person who the Commissioner considers—